DataBooster/DbWebApi/README.md

 Please refer to example project - MyDbWebApi in https://github.com/DataBooster/DbWebApi/tree/master/Examples/MyDbWebApi

+If you are only interested in having your trial server setup quickly, you can download the released server side samples from https://dbwebapi.codeplex.com/releases/view/612912 simplicity.

-The example project also requires Visual Studio 2010 or above with ASP.NET MVC 4 installed.
+The example project requires Visual Studio 2010 or above with ASP.NET MVC 4 installed.
-Base on the example (MyDbWebApi.csproj), it's easy to customize your own DbWebApi server.
+Base on the example, it's easy to customize your own DbWebApi server.